 As our regular readers know, John built our home and he’s always working on new projects, from a catio to, just this past week, putting new windows in the bathroom.
-He’s very handy with tools and has great carpentry and plumbing skills, so I turned to him for advice (and help!) in making these DIY items.
+He’s very handy with tools and has great carpentry and plumbing skills, so I turned to him for advice (and help!) in making a DIY interactive feeder for our dogs.

 Why Use an Interactive Toy for Feeding Your Dog